influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/dagTask.md

 withDepends(depends)
 ```

-Depends are name of other targets which this depends on
+"Depends are name of other targets which this depends on"

 ### fn withHooks